Bolduc History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Bolduc, Bollduc, Le Bolduc, Lebolduc, Bolduque, Bollduque, Le Bollduc and many more.

-More information is included under the topic Early Bolduc Notables in all our PDF Extended History products.
+More information is included under the topic Early Bolduc Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: